Weekends & Short Breaks

 Not included:

-• Dinner each evening - we’ll book a table at a local restaurant to enjoy dinner as a group and you can purchase whatever you fancy from the menu available.
+Dinner on the second night - we’ll book a table at a local restaurant to enjoy dinner as a group and you can purchase whatever you fancy from the menu available.

 The compulsory items are selected for your safety, which is of paramount importance to us at Large Outdoors.
 Each participant should be carrying the items listed.